Temii-mp3/CS-4348-Project-3/devlog.md

 okay its fixed, time to work on the project i will start where i left off by trying to partially implement the create command i figured out the bug, it was kinda obvious but regardless, its done. now the create is partially implemented so i will move on to the other commands

+so i have been able to partially implement all the commands, its time to implement the B tree structure, i know i need a node class to represent a node and also i should keep the 3 node constraint in mind. so the B tree has a couple of extra info to keep in mind about, The B tree has:
+The block id of the node
+The block id of the nodes parent(if root then 0)
+The number of key/value pairs currently in this node sequence of 19 64 bit keys sequence of 19 64 bit values sequence of 20 bit offsets (child pointers for the node) so the class structure will look like this: class Node{
+uint64_t blockID
+uint64_t blockID
+uint64_t currentNodes
+uint64_t keys[20]
+uint64_t values[20]
+uint64_t \*offsets[21]

+}

+this is a rough sketch of what i need for the node class, more research will be done to know the exact structure